Caprena1/git_and_github/README.md

 # CL GIT AND GITHUB
-This is a file to show how Git and Github works
+This is a demo project to show how Git and Github works